 Much of the story is consumed by the conversion to Scela and their training, and I was left wondering what the plot of the book actually was.
 While there were hints to the political situation and the potential conspiracies, for me they were mired down by the Scela conversion and training.
 I don’t read a lot of science fiction with cyborgs so this may be something typical of the genre that isn’t to my personal preferences.
 I found myself bored and skimming after about 40% of the book, and it wasn’t until conspiracies arose and motives were questioned that I got back into the story a bit.

 I like a dual-POV story, especially with characters like Aisha and Key that obviously are from different situations and backgrounds; however, at times their inner monologues were very repetitive, adding to the feelings I had that the book was drawn out longer than necessary.
 I also found the character motivations a little blurred at times, shifting without reason as it suited the narrative.
-There are a number of occasions where Aisha or Key’s position on a subject made a complete 180 with hardly any convincing or acknowledgement that they had changed their mind.
+There are a number of occasions where Aisha or Key’s position on a subject made a complete 180 with hardly any convincing or acknowledgment that they had changed their mind.

 This is an ambitious tale of power, loyalty, and family set in space.
 I personally found the cyborg aspects (the conversion and training) to be the least compelling and wish that part of the story had been a bit shorter.
 There were breadcrumbs dropped in the early pages that come in to play much later, but I found the exploration and intrigue of the latter 40% of the book to be the most interesting and wish that they had been fleshed out more.
 Hullmetal Girls has a lot of elements being explored – religion, class systems, utilitarianism – but for me those components were overshadowed by the Scela narrative and left me wanting more.
 At its core, this is a story about the extent the government and its opposers will go for “the greater good,” and how people get swept up into something they didn’t sign up for.

 Thank you to NetGalley and the publisher, Random House Children’s / Delacorte Press, for providing me an e-arc of this book in exchange for my honest review.
-You can find information about my rating criteria here.